 Working in a Lab in Biology

-Students doing research in Biology Department labs can study anything from cell biology, genetics and plants to ecology, conservation, and marine biology.
-To get academic credit for Biology Department research (which can also count toward Biology major electives and Biology Honors requirements), students should enroll in their faculty member's section of BIO 199 (if on the main campus) or BIOHOPK 199H (if at Hopkins Marine Station).
+Students doing research in Biology Department labs can study anything from cell biology, genetics, and plants to ecology, conservation, and marine biology.
+To get academic credit for Biology Department research (which can also count toward Biology major electives and Biology Honors requirements), students should enroll in their faculty member's section of BIO 199.

-Be sure to discuss the number of units and grading option ahead of time with your faculty research advisor.
-No petition is required to enroll in BIO 199 or BIOHOPK 199H, and students in any major are welcome to enroll provided they have permission from the faculty member.
+Be sure to discuss the number of units and grading options ahead of time with your faculty research advisor.
+No petition is required to enroll in BIO 199, and students in any major are welcome to enroll provided they have permission from the faculty member.